10-301 + 10-601, Spring 2020

 A: Each semester, we run into the same problem: More students register for this course than we have seats in the classroom.

-To address this issue, we’ve created an online section (Lecture 2) this semester that is identical to the other section (Lecture 1) except that the lectures are viewed at the same time online.
+To address this issue, we’ve created an online section (Section C) this semester that is identical to the other section (Sections A and B) except that the lectures are viewed at the same time online.
 Students in the online sections will be required to attend exams in-person and will have access to all other in-person aspects of the course (e.g. office hours).
 If you join, you will be a full part of the course.
 Here’s the best part: If physical seats open up in the other sections, you will be able to join for in-person lectures too.

-So if you are currently waitlisted for Lecture 1, we encourage you to sign up for Lecture 2.
+So if you are currently waitlisted for Sections A and B, we encourage you to sign up for Section C.

 A: Click the video link on the Schedule page.
 Log in with your Andrew ID.
 That same link will allow you to watch the lecture recording later that same day after it has finished uploading (typically a couple hours after the end of the lecture).

 A: This is a bug in the registrar’s system, we’ve noticed them about it already.
-Students in the online section are expected to either watch the online livestream of the lecture at the same time as the corresponding in-person lecture, or they may watch the video recording online later that same day.
+Students in the online section are expected to either watch the online livestream of the lecture at the same time as the corresponding in-person lecture.

 A: No one should be on the waitlist.
-Just sign up for Lecture 2 (see above), which has infinite capacity.
-(There is a bug in the registration system that occasionally causes a waitlist on Lecture 2.
-However, someone will manually add you within a week.)
+Just sign up for Section C (see above), which has infinite capacity.
+(There is a bug in the registration system that occasionally causes a waitlist on Section C. However, someone will manually add you within a week.)

 A: This term, we will have occasional recitations on Friday.
-The exact time and location depends on which section you are in (Sections A, B, C, D).
-Consult your course schedule for details.
+They will be held at the same time and location as the Monday/Wednesday lectures.
 Some of them will review the material from the previous week.
 We might also include a few to review background and prerequisite material.
 We’ll interchangeably refer to these as “recitations” and “review sessions”.

 Whenever we are having a Friday session, it will be listed on the Schedule page.